 School Policy on the withdrawal of students during scheduled CBA calendar:

 Classroom Based Assessments are undertaken during a defined time period ,within normal class contact time and to a national timetable.
-The purpose of this is two-fold – as a student can be involved up to 11 Classroom Based Assessments over the course of a school year, the coordination of this endeavour is scheduled at the outset of each academic year, and secondly, for the student to receive full support over the course of the CBA teachers are available to support the student via 'reasonable support'.
+The purpose of this is two-fold – firstly, as a student can be involved in up to 11 Classroom Based Assessments over the course of a school year and the coordination of this endeavour is scheduled at the outset of each academic year and secondly, for the student to receive full support over the course of the CBA teachers are available to provide 'reasonable support'.
 Reasonable support may include:

 ▪ Clarifying the requirements of the task

 ▪ Using annotated examples of student work provided by the National Council for Curriculum and Assessment (NCCA) to clarify the meaning and interpretation of the Features of Quality to students